 - FL/PSYC 385 Cross-Cultural Psychology: Intercultural Frameworks for Developing Global Citizenship

-If you choose to take Italian language, you are placed into one of these 3-credit courses according to a placement test or previous coursework you have completed.
+If you choose to take Italian, you are placed into one of these 3-credit courses according to a placement test or previous coursework you have completed.
+If you have opted for two semesters of Italian, you will also take the subsequent course level.

 You take one elective to meet the total of 3 recommended credits.